Is AIIM+ Membership Worth It? Pros and Cons

 - I continue to stay in contact with many of the people I’ve worked with over the years, and in my role at AIIM.
 I’m passionate about providing opportunities for other industry professionals to volunteer for things like updating the CIP certification so that they can make these types of connections.

-- Discounts: And, yes, you receive discounts on stuff like conference registrations and training.
-Professional members save 10% vs. non-membership, and if all you do is buy a training course and a conference registration, you’ve saved the cost of your membership for that year.
+- Discounts: And, yes, you receive discounts on stuff like conference registrations and certification.
+AIIM+ members save 10% vs. non-membership, and if all you do is buy a conference registration and renew your certification, you’ve saved the cost of your membership for that year.
 I included this last because it is the least valuable benefit I get from mine.

 So, what are the things that might make you decide your membership dollars are better spent elsewhere?